PS5 restocks: Here are the latest PS5 stock updates & how to find one

-Want to buy a PS5?
-Well, so do millions of other people and the stock levels that we've seen so far are tight.
+Looking to buy a PS5?
+Well, so are millions of other people.
+It doesn't help that stock levels remain really tight, even nearly a year after its launch.
 Every time a retailer puts stock up for sale, it sells out super quickly.
-The longest we've seen them stay in stock is like 15 - 20 minutes, and that's at random times, so finding one for yourself can be a difficult task.
-Sony has warned that it will be difficult to find stock, but retailers are promising more is coming.
+The longest we here at Android Central have seen PS5s stay in stock is between 15 to 20 minutes (often just a few minutes, though).
+That's also at random times, so finding a PS5 is a truly challenging task.
+Sony warned it will be hard to find stock throughout the year and well into 2022, but retailers promise more are coming and that Sony has secured additional semiconductor chips to make them.

-In our PS5 review, we called it a technical marvel with a groundbreaking controller.
+In our PS5 review, we called the system a technical marvel with a groundbreaking controller.
+And after spending a few months with the PS5, it's nearly impossible to go back to the PS4.
+Everything about the PS5 is better, from the games to the DualSense haptic feedback.
+So you'll want to experience it for yourself whenever you get the chance.

 When are retailers releasing new PS5 stock?

-Update, December 14: Best Buy will have more PS5 stock on December 15.

-Best Buy has announced that it is restocking the PS5 at 9am ET / 6am PT on Tuesday, December 15.
-All sales will be online-only, but you can purchase it online for curbside pickup if you don't want to wait for shipping (and provided your local store has units on hand).
-These are sure to sellout within minutes, so act fast.

-Where to find PS5 restock in the US
+Where to find PS5 restock in the U.S.

-In the U.S., there are a bunch of retailers that are selling the PlayStation 5, including Best Buy, Walmart, Amazon and others.
-They all seem to be dropping more availability at random times.
+In the U.S., many retailers are selling the PlayStation 5, including Best Buy, Walmart, Amazon, Target, and others.
+They all seem to be dropping more availability at random times throughout the day, but some are consistent from week to week.
+Best Buy, for example, tends to drop stock around noon.
 We've linked below to all the options, so be sure to check them often.

 PS5 - Amazon

-With the PS5 now released in several regions, everyone is refreshing Amazon to see when more will come in stock.
-Keep your credit card ready because it's sure to sell out fast once it's up again on Amazon.
+With the PS5 released in several regions, everyone is refreshing Amazon to see when more will be restocked.
+Keep your credit card ready because it's sure to sell out fast once it's up on Amazon again.

 PS5 - Best Buy

 Best Buy stock of the PS5 will come and go, so you'll want to keep a close eye on it.
-The retailer is expecting a busy holiday and with the PS5 in high demand, it will be difficult to get your hands on it.
+The retailer is expecting a busy holiday, and with the PS5 in high demand, it won't be easy to get your hands on it.

 PS5 - Walmart

-Walmart has been the most consistent with its PS5 stock, generally putting them out in waves at set times that are announced in advance so that people know to prepare.
+Walmart has been the most consistent with its PS5 stock, generally putting them out in waves at set times announced in advance so that people know to prepare.

 - Sony: Check for updates